Wondering why some NFTs end up in your “Hidden” tab on OpenSea? Let’s learn more.

 Receiving an NFT you didn’t purchase doesn’t mean your wallet has been compromised.
 Sometimes, legitimate creators mint NFTs to people directly as part of a collection’s airdrop.
 But sometimes, similar to receiving a spam email, scammers will use transfers to send you NFTs that entice you to view NFT listings that contain links to malicious third-party websites.

 To protect our users, OpenSea will generally move a transferred NFT to the Hidden tab if we think that it might be suspicious.
 In this case, the item won’t be in your Collected tab and the transfer won’t appear in your activity feed.
 Like an email spam folder, sometimes legitimate NFTs will appear in the Hidden tab, and at other times, malicious NFTs may appear in the Collected tab.
 Always exercise caution when clicking on a non-OpenSea URL associated with an NFT.

 If you were expecting a transfer but don’t see it, log in to your OpenSea profile and check More → Hidden.

-You can easily filter hidden items by selecting the Auto-hidden filter in the Hidden status section.
+You can easily filter hidden items by selecting the Auto-hidden filter in the Hidden Status section.

-If you’d like to unhide an item, in your OpenSea profile navigate to More → Hidden, click the three-dot menu on the bottom left corner of the NFT you’d like to unhide, and select Unhide.
+If you’d like to unhide an item, in your OpenSea profile navigate to More → Hidden, click the three-dot menu on the bottom of the NFT you’d like to unhide, and select Unhide.

 You'll see a confirmation message that the item was unhidden, and the item should now be visible in your Collected tab.
 Unhiding an item on OpenSea won't result in a direct interaction with the NFT or a third-party website.